lumeland/lume.land/docs/overview/command-line.md

 There's the `deno task serve` task as an alias.{.tip}

-This command init a **local web server** and starts **watching the changes** of your site.
-So after changing anything, Lume will rebuild the site and reload automatically your browser with the new changes.
+This command initializes a **local web server** and starts **watching changes** of your site.
+So after changing anything, Lume will rebuild the site and reload your browser automatically with the new changes.
 The local server use the port `3000` by default but you can change it with the `--port` argument.
 For example:

 ```sh